-There are still a number of steam trains in operation around the UK that will take you and the grandchildren on an exciting and nostalgic ride.
-If you’re not within easy reach of any of the steam trains, you can take a trip on one of the many miniature railways for kids instead.
+There are still a number of steam trains in operation around the UK that will take you and the grandchildren on an exciting and nostalgic ride, you can even get a cream tea on some of them.
+If you’re not within easy reach of any of the steam trains, you can take a trip on one of the many miniature railways instead.

 4. Go to the cinema